Posted on 4/13/2011 by Tigard Family Dental

 What About Tooth Problems?

-If you have problems with tarter building up on your teeth, Robert McCullough, DMD recommends using an anti-tarter toothpaste, which usually contain an active ingredient called pyrophosphate.
+If you have problems with tarter building up on your teeth, Dr. Cochell recommends using an anti-tarter toothpaste, which usually contain an active ingredient called pyrophosphate.
 If you have sensitive teeth due to root exposure or wear, consider using a toothpaste containing potassium nitrate, which can block the tubules in teeth that cause sensitivity.

 From whitening toothpaste to tartar control, it doesn’t matter all that much what type of toothpaste you use as long as you’re brushing twice a day with a soft toothbrush and keeping your teeth and gums clean and healthy.
-Robert McCullough, DMD and his team of skilled hygienists at Mt.
+Dr. Cochell and his team of skilled hygienists at Mt.
 Tabor Dental can answer any questions you may have about toothpastes and other oral health products.